H0llyW00dzZ/ProtoHTTP/README.md

 - `main.go`: Contains the server implementation and the entry point to start the server.
 - `/handler`: This directory contains the generated gRPC code from your `.proto` files.

+# Acknowledgment

+After I learning how Protocol Buffers work, it seems that Protocol Buffers have limitations.
+For example, you cannot use concurrency or manage flexibility with goroutines.
+It is recommended to use Protocol Buffers for projects such as real-time communication or end-to-end communication.